BerkeleyHCI/edg-ide/ide-getting-started.md

 > </details>

 Then, refresh the visualization by recompiling, and you can hook up the buck converter via the GUI.

-After recompiling with a connected buck converter, you'll still have errors.
-The buck converter is still an abstract type (it has no implementation, and hence no output voltage, which confuses everything downstream), so we must give it one.

 <details>
   <summary>At this point, your code and diagram might look like...</summary>